 Reservation of Pods

-Business rules such as a minimum number of participants to reserve a pod, scanning of a QR-code on the pod to see its vacancy, having a quota system in place or the ability to view the availability before physically coming to the library can improve the usage of these pods and provide everyone an equal opportunity to use them.
+Business rules such as a minimum number of participants to reserve a pod, scanning of a QR-code on the pod to see its vacancy, having a quota system in place or the ability to view the availability before physically coming to the library can improve the usage of these pods and provide everyone with an equal opportunity to use them.

 Event & Seminar Rooms

 Events require a lot of planning and coordination that becomes complicated when done through phone, fax, and email.
 When you book an event, you also need to manage resources such as projectors, AV, lighting, catering, seating arrangements, etc. When you properly coordinate event-related activities, the management of attendees becomes much simpler.

 Since computers are a common resource, you must manage them so that everyone gets an equal opportunity to use them.
 You can impose business rules such as fixed timings and limited extension times.
 You can even have quotas to help distribute online time equally among patrons.

 Wrapping It Up

-A room and resource booking system can vastly help manage these resources.
-It can do that through equal opportunity usage, better management, and higher patron satisfaction.
+A room and resource booking system can vastly help manage the rooms and resources in the library.
 Most libraries nowadays have some form of room booking system in place.
 However, you can do more to improve productivity and operational efficiency.